 Susan Duer won a Solo Recitalist Fellowship from the National Endowment for the Arts, the Govenor's Arts Award for pioneering rural touring in Nevada and three Individual Artist Grants from the Nevada State Council on the Arts, numerous travel and professional development grants from the Arizona Commission on the Arts, and most recently, an Individual Artist Fellowship from the Delaware Division on the Arts.
 She gratefully acknowledges the additional scholarships, stipends, grants and teaching assistantships from the previously mentioned institutions.

-Susan Duer holds national teacher certifications in Balletone and Pilates and currently teaches mat Pilates in addition to her concert schedule.
+Susan Duer holds national teacher certifications in Barre, Balletone and Pilates and currently teaches mat Pilates in addition to her concert schedule.